“Healing is a journey, not a single point of truth, insight, practice or treatment”

 Copy of Dr Jo Gladwin.png

-As humans we have the innate capacity to heal ourselves.
-All we need are the tools to realise it.
+As humans, we carry an innate capacity to heal.
+We just need the right tools to unlock it.

 My Mission is to provide every individual access to the tools that reconnect us with our bodies and utilise the amazing resources within us to manage our own physical and emotional wellbeing.